 We believe children are born to self-educate, given the right learning environments.
-We also believe children learn best when they’re able to pursue their own interests in ways that are meaningful to them.
-The central themes of the Our Kids philosophy are:
+We also believe children learn best when they’re able to pursue their interests in ways that are meaningful to them.
+The central themes of the Our Kids childcare centre philosophy are as follows.

-Our Kids teachers strive to create inclusive atmospheres where every child feels comfortable and secure in knowing their voice and presence is valued in a safe, respectful, and nurturing learning environment.
+Teachers at Our Kids strive to create inclusive atmospheres.
+Our goal is to ensure every child feels comfortable and secure.
+In our care, they will know their voice and presence are valued in a safe, respectful, and nurturing learning environment.

-Children learn through imitation, imagination and inquiry, and our teachers support these themes through actively listening to children and responding to their needs and interests.
-We believe in observing and tuning in to what children are doing, in order to build on their learning.
-This is opposed to interfering with their desire to explore, discover and engage with their spontaneous imaginations.
+Children learn through imitation, imagination, and inquiry.
+Our teachers support these themes by actively listening to children and responding to their needs and interests.
+We believe in observing and tuning in to what children are doing in order to build on their learning.
+This is opposed to interfering with their desire to explore, discover, and engage with their spontaneous imaginations.

-We believe strong relationships between children, families/whānau, and the teaching team, are the building blocks for creating a warm, rich, and diverse learning community.
-Forging authentic, reciprocal and trusting relationships with families enables us to understand and meet the needs of each child.
+We believe in strong relationships between children, families/whānau, and the teaching team.
+These are the building blocks for creating a warm, rich, and diverse learning community.
+Forging authentic, reciprocal, and trusting relationships with families enables us to understand and meet the needs of each child.